 Phillip was raised on a farm and together we have lived the farm life since we were married in 1983.
 Our experience with horses as a couple goes back to the day we met.
 Phillip was on a horse and I fell in love with both of them.
-Later on we were introduced to Natural Horsemanship and thought it would be a great way to teach our children safety.
+Later on, we were introduced to Natural Horsemanship and thought it would be a great way to teach our children safety with horses.
 Little did we know that it would open a door that would lead to so much more.
-Natural horsemanship is based on relationship which develops through equal doses of love, leadership and language which simply is equal to acceptance, respect and communication; the very things needed in all relationships.
+Natural horsemanship is based on the relationship which develops through equal doses of love, leadership, and language which simply is equal to acceptance, respect, and communication; the very things needed in all relationships.
 The very thing that helped us raise teenagers!
 This Ranch is fulfilling a dream we have had for many years to be able to help children who are less fortunate or struggling with various issues which include but are not limited to a lack of confidence, mental, physical, or circumstantial difficulties.
 It is an honor for us to donate our time to make an impact in their lives.

 What to expect at Sweetwater

 We offer one-on-one 60-90 minute sessions with one horse, one leader, and one child.
 These sessions include; grooming, learning safety/ground skills, obstacle solving and some riding.
 Each session also includes a chore.
 Our philosophy is that exposing children to anything with life in it automatically demands a response.
 We believe that horses are like a mirror.
 We’re both relational by nature; therefore, working with these marvelous creatures hopefully causes us to see the need for positive changes in our character and ultimately the need for a savior.

 Feeding and taking care of several horses can be very expensive but in order to make this opportunity accessible to all children, we do not charge for any activities.
 How can we afford to do this?
 By the generous tax deductible donations of individuals, businesses and support of churches and fundraisers.

 How you can help